 When a person with asthma uses a nebulizer, no one else should be in the room during the treatment or for a few hours afterward.
 If others need to be in the room, they should follow CDC guidelines for masking.
 Although the CDC masking guidelines have eliminated the need for fully vaccinated people to wear a mask in most places, many settings, including health care, still require masks.

 Despite these risks, Dr. Wechsler recommends continuing nebulizer use to maximize asthma care, but urges users to clean them before and after each use.
 Microbes can collect in the nebulizer if the device isn’t cleaned properly.

-This information has been reviewed and approved by Michael E. Wechsler, MD, Flavia Cecilia Lega Hoyte, MD and Rafeul Alam, MD (May 2020)
+This information has been reviewed and approved by Michael E. Wechsler, MD (February 2022)